apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 [4,8]
 {% endhighlight %}

-Lists comprehensions are essentially tools to build and modify lists and are based on the idea of [set notations](http://en.wikipedia.org/wiki/Set_notation).
+Lists comprehensions are essentially tools to build and modify lists and are based on the [set-builder notation](http://en.wikipedia.org/wiki/Set-builder_notation).

 That's a fairly simple example.
 Let's try something slightly more advanced by using multiple generators (the part after the `||`):